opencontainers/runc/README.md

 The reporting process and disclosure communications are outlined in [/org/security](https://github.com/opencontainers/org/blob/master/security/).

+### Security Audit
+A third party security audit was performed by Cure53, you can see the full report [here.](https://github.com/opencontainers/runc/docs/Security-Audit.pdf)

 ## Building

 `runc` currently supports the Linux platform with various architecture support.